jakelarue/beautiful-jekyll/aboutme.md

 You won't just need a guy - will need the **right** go-to guy.

-And guess who's in the business of getting more clicks, increasing conversions and delivering bottom-line boosting copy?
+And guess who's in the business of getting more clicks, increasing conversions and delivering bottom-line boosting results?

 <p style="text-align:center"><img src="http://jakelarue.github.io/img/thisguy2.png"/></p>